Appendix 4.H – About disclosing your health condition

-The implementation of certain workplace accommodations for workers with CMD depends on the information disclosed by the worker about his or her health condition.
+The implementation of certain workplace accommodations for workers with CMD or MSD depends on the information disclosed by the worker about his or her health condition.
 The worker may feel ambivalent about disclosing information.
 They may believe that disclosure will have positive consequences for their health, but they may also fear stigmatization.

 Do you want to better manage your rehabilitation or vocational rehabilitation disability files and ensure good social support for the workers concerned?
+We suggest using one of these two tools, depending on the nature of your needs:

-We suggest a management plan designed in seven steps (Table H.1).
+- A management plan designed in seven steps (Table H.1).
 Although it was designed for the work reintegration of workers with a severe mental disorder (Corbière et al., 2014), it can also be applied to CMDs (and even MSDs) with a few adjustments (e.g., steps 1 to 4), and be used as soon as the RTW is decided.
 The objectives and examples are provided for your information.
 It is up to you to adapt it to the worker concerned for a healthy and sustainable RTW.

 Table H.1 ─ Objectives and issues of the seven stages of personal information management (adapted from Corbière et al., (2014)